Join the Global Breast Cancer Movement

 Macrobiotics (Macrobiotic Diet)

-Complementary dietary therapy that includes a mostly vegetarian, organic food diet with certain methods of food preparation.
+A complementary or integrative dietary therapy that includes a mostly vegetarian, organic food diet with certain methods of food preparation.

 Malignant